jwplayer/jwplayer-react/README.md

 ## API Functionality
-`jwplayer-react` creates an instance of the player API when it mounts, and sets it to `this.player`.
-If you want to
+For advanced usage,`jwplayer-react` creates an instance of the player API when mounted, and sets it to `this.player`, exposing all api functionality listed [here](https://developer.jwplayer.com/jwplayer/docs/jw8-javascript-api-reference).